PRE-SCHOOL | Holiday Club |

 Admissions Policy

+We are now closed.
 We have a continuous waiting list at Pre-School.
 The waiting list is set out according to date of birth of the child and date of application.
-We are registered to take children aged from 2-5 years and are allowed to have 8 children aged from 2 years 10 months to 3 years in each session.
+We are registered to take children aged from 2-5 years and are allowed to have 8 children aged from 2 years to 3 years in each session.

 At no time do we discriminate between one child and another for any reason.
 We try to ensure fairness at all times.